Ghusl: Water requirements

 Ghusl is not allowed with unclean or impure water or water extracted from fruit and trees.

 The acts of ghusl

-The Quranic mandate for ghusl comes in surah an-Nisa:
+The Quranic mandate exhorts believers not to approach praying while drowsy until after washing the entire body.
+The same requirement is applied to those who are have had contact with a woman, are traveling, ill, or just used the toilet.
+This last group, if they can't find water, can wipe their hands and faces with clean dirt.

 The phrase translated as 'intercourse' in this verse has been interpreted by Hanafi scholars to mean sexual contact, while Shafi'i scholars interpret it to mean both physical and sexual contact.
 Hence, the Hanafi school of thought does not require one to take wudu if there is non-sexual contact with a member of the opposite sex, while the Shafi'i school of thought does require wudu before salah and so on.

 Farā'id of Ghusl (Hanafi Guidelines)

-There are three faraid (obligatory) acts.
+There are three farḍ (obligatory) acts.
 If one of these acts is omitted, it must be returned to and completed before the remaining acts.